Aeralis Advanced Jet Trainer: Development

 In September 2021, Aeralis showcased a number of potential future variants of the type, including an uncrewed combat model and an uncrewed refuelling aircraft.
 The company also announced that it had received a £10.5 million cash injection from an unnamed Middle Eastern nation, later revealed to be the Qatar-based Barzan Holdings, which it stated was an indication that the AJT was gaining international interest.
 During that same month, Aeralis also signed a Memorandum of Understanding (MoU) with Rolls-Royce to supply engines for the aircraft; under this agreement, the preproduction aircraft will be powered by Rolls-Royce powerplants.
 Atkins and Siemens also agreed to collaborate with Aeralis on Aerside, the aircraft's digital system.
 Also in September 2021, Aeralis stated that it was scheduled to perform the first flight of the AJT some time during 2024.

 During March 2022, a pair of full-scale mock-ups of the aircraft were presented at the DIMDEX conference in Qatar; these mock-ups were unveiled by the Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, in a ceremony attended by representatives of Barzan Holdings and senior figures of the British and Qatari governments; international delegations from India, South Korea and Indonesia were also in attendance.
 Two months later, Aeralis received another significant investment from the RAF, initiating Phase 2 of the programme which evaluated the potential of PYRAMID, the UK Ministry of Defence's (MOD) open mission architecture.
 Aeralis also engaged with the MOD and its procurement arm, Defence Equipment and Support (DE&S) to explore the potential of Aeralis within the framework of the RAF's Future Combat Air System (FCAS) initiative.
 During July 2022, the company signed a MoU with Ascent Flight Training to develop a future flying training system and explore collaboration opportunities in the provision of military flying training.

 During October 2022, wind tunnel testing of a scale model of the AJT was performed by Airbus UK at Filton.
 Two months later, Aeralis was awarded a £9 million (US$11 million) contract from the MOD to provide digital engineering services.
-During June 2023, Aeralis signed a MoU with International Turbine Engine Company (ITEC), a joint venture between Honeywell and Aerospace Industrial Development Corporation (AIDC), to develop powerplant solutions for the AJT; the agreement also covers collaboration on the designing of electrical and thermal management systems.
+During June 2023, Aeralis signed a MoU with International Turbine Engine Company (ITEC), a joint venture between Honeywell and Aerospace Industrial Development Corporation (AIDC), to develop powerplant solutions for the AJT; the agreement also covers collaboration on the design of electrical and thermal management systems.